copiousfreetime/try-them-all/posts/01_dataset_selection.md

 * **Geospatial** - very much so - full geospatial data for multiple administrative zones on planet earth.
 * **Fun** - its maps!

 This is in a GeoPackage file which is a SpatiaLite container with some additional structure.
+So there will probably be some additional work to extract this data out into GeoJSON format.
 Mostly I think this dataset would be good to integrate with the system and use in combination with geonames.

 ### Internet Movie Database (IMDB)